About service specifications

 Nationwide Service Specifications are usually published with either a Mandatory or Recommended status.

 Mandatory: DHB funders must use these service specifications when contracting for or providing services.
 These service specifications have been agreed as fit for purpose and endorsed by the 20 DHBs General Managers of Planning and Funding and the Ministry of Health.
+Service specifications have a mandatory status for the purposes of national consistency, usually for reporting information, counting activity and quality requirements.

-Recommended: DHB funders use these service specifications to plan and establish the service to meet the recommended requirements within an agreed transition period.
+Recommended or Non-Mandatory: DHB funders use these service specifications to plan and establish the service to meet the recommended requirements within an agreed transition period.
 Funders and service providers may continue using a previous service specification for the term of the agreement but they are expected to transition to the Recommended service specification when renewing or preparing a new contract or agreement.
 Recommended service specifications become Mandatory when they have been agreed as fit for purpose and endorsed by the 20 DHBs' General Managers of Planning and Funding.

 How are Service Specifications structured?